Prescott Social Security Disability Lawyer | Phillips Law Group

 - Failure to provide, or did not have, sufficient work history to qualify

-- Medical condition is a result of ongoing alcohol or drug abuse
+- The medical condition is a result of ongoing alcohol or drug abuse

 - Income or assets are greater than the SSA’s allowable limit